Hans Kwofie

-Hans Kwofie (born 10 June 1989) is a Ghanaian footballer who plays as a forward for Legon Cities in the Ghana Premier League.
-He previously played for Puchong Fuerza in Malaysia M3 League, Ashanti Gold in the Ghana Premier League, Smouha SC in the Egyptian league and Singida United in the Tanzanian league.
+Hans Kwofie (10 June 1989 – 21 June 2024) was a Ghanaian professional footballer who played as a forward for Birgunj United FC in the Nepal Super League.
 He was the top goal scorer in the 2017 Ghanaian Premier League.

 Club career

 Early career

 Born and raised in Tarkwa, Ghana, Hans began his professional footballing career in 2003 with Nsoatre-based, Ghana Division Two League club, Nsoatre Manchester United F.C.
 In 2005, he moved to Nkawkaw where he signed a one-year contract with Ghana Division One League club, King Solomon F.C.
 In 2006, he moved to Kasoa where he signed a one-year contract with another Ghana Division One League club, Tuba Metro Stars F.C.

 Heart of Lions

 In 2007, he moved to Kpandu where he signed a two-year contract with Ghana Premier League and one of Ghana's most renown clubs, Heart of Lions F.C.